Create the Andy Warhol pop art effect: a Photoshop how-to.

 - Add color fill to your background.
 Select the Background layer and tap New Fill to change the background to a solid fill color.

 - Finish with Blend.
-After selecting a color for an area, tap on that layer’s Blend mode and change the selection from Normal to Multiply.
+After selecting a color for an area, tap on that layer’s Blend mode pop-up menu and change the selection from Normal to Multiply.
 This will bring back black threshold details from earlier to finish the pop art effect.